-The gaboon viper's color is a combination of brown and purple arranged in diamonds and stripes along its back which provides camouflage.
-This pattern gives excellent coverage blending into the leaves, making them very difficult to see on the ground.
+The gaboon viper's color is a combination of brown and purple arranged in diamonds and stripes along its back, which provides camouflage.
+This pattern gives excellent coverage to blend into the leaves, making them very difficult to see on the ground.

 The Gaboon viper is one of the most distinctive looking snakes in the world.
 This beautiful animal has the longest fangs of any snake in the world at up to 2 inches long, and also has the highest venom yield of any of the world's snakes.

 The Gaboon viper is one of the world's largest and heaviest vipers.
 It also has the longest retractable fangs of any venomous snake: up to 2 inches long.

 Central, East and West Africa